swarn-suman/Leetcode/1447-jump-game-iv/README.md

 <pre>
 <strong>Input:</strong> arr = [7,6,9,6,9,6,9,7]
 <strong>Output:</strong> 1
-<strong>Explanation:</strong> You can jump directly from index 0 to index 7 which is last index of the array.
+<strong>Explanation:</strong> You can jump directly from index 0 to index 7 which is last index of the array
 </pre>

 <p>&nbsp;</p>